• Skip to primary navigation

 Many pet owners employ brain games to focus their pup’s energy in a productive direction.
 But do these activities tire dogs out and aid them in calming down?
 The answer is yes.

-Teaching your dog to engage in brain games is a great way to give your pup mental stimulation.
-They can be as tiring as physical exercise and provide many beneficial results.
+Teaching puppies to engage in brain games is a great way to provide mental stimulation.
+Brain games can be as tiring as physical exercise and provide many beneficial results.

 Brain exercises challenge your pup’s impulse control and problem-solving skills by engaging multiple senses, including vision, hearing, smell, and taste.